ramat84/vim/reveal/vim.md

 <!-- Use reveal-md to show this presentation -->

-### VIM | Ram Matityahu
+### vim | Ram Matityahu
-# LoVIM .
+# Lovim .
 IT!
 ![RC](vim/mcvim.png)

-Note: In this lecture we'll take a technical dive into vim and learn how to work with it<BR>VIM Noob
+Note: In this lecture we'll take a technical dive into vim and learn how to work with it<BR>vim Noob

 ---

-### Work from the command line
-* VIM - IDE
-* TMUX - Window Manager
-* Bonus - Other terminal tools

-Note: Vim - not an editor<br>Tools may differ<br>Other tools like lazygit, if we have time

----

-# Presentation Data
+# 🖎 Notes
+## All sources are available here
 * github.com/ramat84/vim (vim.md)
 * github.com/ramat84/config
-* Custom configuration, Stuff may vary

-Note: Presentation available, Created with vim<br>Configuration for nvim, can be used in vim<br>Custom shortcuts<br>Fix colors with :checkhealth in nvim
+Note: Presentation available, Created with vim<br>Configuration for Nvim, can be used in vim<br>Custom shortcuts

 ---

 # Versions
-* VI - Really Retro (1976)
+* 👴 VI - Really Retro (1976)
-* VIM - VI Explosion (1991)
+* 🤯 vim - VI Explosion (1991)
-* NeoVIM - Vim For Hipsters (2014)
+* 🧔 Neovim - Vim For Hipsters (2014)

-Note: VI - original, simple, not extendable<br>VIM - Extendable with plugins, Much more advanced<br>NVIM - improved vim, does everything VIM does, splitted to make VIM development more mainstream and not block development.
+Note: A bit of history<br>VI - original, simple, not extendable<br>vim - Extendable with plugins, Much more advanced<br>Nvim - improved vim, does everything vim does, spitted to make vim development more mainstream and not block development.

 ---

-### Adventages
-* Everything is very quick
-* Works the same on any OS
-* Can be accessed remotely with ease
-* Actions are repeatable
-* Knolage in VIM will last for a long time

-Note: Loads Quickly<br>Runs Quickly<br>Don't wait for anything<br>Can do repeatable stuff multiple times fast

----

-# Install
-* Mac: brew install macvim --override-system-vim
-* Linux: apt/pacman/yum [install] gvim
-* Windows: Download and install gvim.exe
-* Android: In Termux app, "apt install vim"

-Note: Sorry, No example<br>For android use hackers keyboard

----

-# Basics
-* : - Go to vim command mode
-* q - quit (q! for force)
-* e - open/create file
-* w - write  (save/save as)

-Note: cd example<br> /bare.sh<br>Ask me how to quit vim<br>ESC has another function<br>Open existing/new file

----

-# Out of the box
+# 📦 Out of the box
-## How most of us knows vim
+## How most of us know vim
-* Pretty bare boned
-* No UI elements (numbers, file manager, tabs, etc...)
+* 🦴 Pretty bare boned,  No UI elements
-* No Auto complete
+* … No Auto complete
-* No Git information
+* 🛠 No Git information

 Note: Open examples/bare.sh<br>Show presentation